The BU Consortium

 - Complimentary BU course vouchers to district members

-- Enhanced collaboration and information-sharing between district members and the Wheelock College of Education & Human Development
+- Enhanced collaboration and information-sharing between district members and BU Wheelock

 For more information regarding Consortium benefits, please contact your district’s Consortium Council Representative.

 Are you interested in learning more about your practice?
 Do you want to implement something new in your classroom?
-Receive funding to try out new ideas and support the learning and growth of educators and students.
+Receive funding to try out new ideas and support the learning and growth of educators and students?
+Applying for a BU Consortium Educator Learning Grant can help you get closer to those goals.
+Learn more about the program and the application process.

 For more information, contact: